 For most families, separation and/or divorce requires a hard look at finances and goals during a time when many things are uncertain.
-At minimum, one partner will eventually move from the shared residence and incurring new housing and utility expenses that have not been part of the family budget in the past.
-Research tells us that, before the separation or divorce, many families have already stretched their resources to acquire housing that is well-maintained and in a neighborhood where there are good schools for their children.
+At minimum, one or both partners will eventually move from the shared residence and incurring new housing and utility expenses that have not been part of the family budget in the past.
 For families who, in the past, have already stretched the family budget to purchase a desired residence, it can be challenging to develop a plan that will accommodate additional new expenses.

 In addition, money and financial decisions are not always easy to discuss.
 Most partners come into a relationship with different philosophies about money and debt that developed from experience in their own families; personal history; and biases and philosophies about money.
 Separation and divorce often highlights these differences as each partner begins to develop a sense of independence and realize that their goals for the results of this process can, and will likely be, different.

 Whether we provide mediation services, or representation in litigation, we use our experience with financial matters and our knowledge of the client to help clients move past the emotional response to these changes so they can find practical and workable answers for the future.

 It is clear that an individual’s financial plan, both month-to-month and long-term should be practical, sound and smart.
 Monthly budgets and financial plans that cause one or both parties to have on-going deficits in spending, where expenses exceed income; that result in new debt or the failure to pay down old debt; or that require the unplanned use of assets may lead to financial hardship and eventually difficult feelings about the divorce and their former partner or spouse.